 Why are you sending me an Information Notice?

 GDPR (General Data Protection Regulation) is a European data protection regulation that came into effect on 25 May 2018.
 The UK is expected to continue with the key principles of GDPR now that it has left the European Union.

-We have consulted with Data Protection Lawyers regarding our Information Notice to ensure that we have used appropriate wording, terminology and processes to remain compliant with data protection legislation.
-We also provided copies of the Information Notice and our Privacy Notice to the NHS Counter Fraud team as well as taking full account of ICO guidance in providing the reassurances required in relation to the validity of our request.
+We have consulted with Data Protection Lawyers regarding our Information Notice to ensure that we have used appropriate wording, terminology, and processes to remain compliant with data protection legislation.
+We also provided copies of our Information Notice and our Privacy Notice to the NHS Counter Fraud team as well as taking full account of ICO guidance in providing the reassurances required in relation to the validity of our request.
 We are more than happy to work with individuals and organisations where appropriate to provide further reassurances and answer any questions relating to this and future communications.
 Particularly where an individual or an organisation has expressed a reliance and/or interest in the services and communications we facilitate using our database.

 What is Wilmington Healthcare’s ‘legal’ basis for processing health and social care contact data?

 We hold and process data under the legal basis of ‘legitimate interest’ based on the nature of the services and communications that we provide to healthcare professionals either ourselves or via carefully selected healthcare partners.
 We are also gaining individual consent where appropriate so that healthcare professionals can receive all communications and services relevant to their professional role now and in the future.

 Why am I on your database?